abrochar/pp_syn/README.md

 - pip install appdirs
 - pip install tqdm

-add path to directory in example/pp_lbfgs2_par.py (maybe do this automatically?)
+add path to directory in example/pp_lbfgs2_par.py, line 11 (maybe do this automatically?)

 to run the demo,
 * for periodic case, voronoi example: